 NDC requires an inclusive and collaborative approach

-To deliver a mature, corporate travel ready NDC solution will take untold investment, time and collaboration across the industry.
-The airlines that will be the most successful in deploying NDC understand these changes won’t happen overnight and take a collaborative and inclusive approach to address the complexity and scale of corporate travel.
+To deliver a mature, corporate travel NDC solution will take untold investment, time, and collaboration across the industry.
+The airlines that will be the most successful in deploying NDC understand these changes won’t happen overnight and will take a collaborative and inclusive approach to address the complexity and scale of corporate travel.
 A small number of airlines have removed content from the GDS or tacked on fees while the industry is in this transition phase.
 We fundamentally disagree with these practices as they unfairly penalize our mutual corporate customers.

 What we are actually doing

-Being a leader in both the corporate and leisure travel space allows Expedia Group to bring a unique point of view and expertise to every IATA session and discussions with airline partners.
+Being a leader in the corporate and leisure travel space allows Expedia Group to bring a unique point of view and expertise to every IATA session and discussion with airline partners.
 We’re able to draw from our experience of scaling a platform to suggest multiple new use cases and provide candid advice.
 As NDC evolves, actively participating in IATA’s NDC working groups also allows Expedia Group to ensure travel agents’ need to service customers in a scalable and cost-efficient way is addressed.

 In addition to working with IATA and airlines, we continue to work closely with our GDS partners, Amadeus and Sabre, as early adopters and advisory members on their NDC projects.
-Our partnership allows us to bring to the table and solve unique use-cases to meet the requirements of a business traveler from booking and servicing.
+Our partnership allows us to bring to the table and solve unique use cases to meet the requirements of a business traveler from booking and servicing.

 Knowing that each airline will have varied objectives and timelines for NDC adoption, we encourage collaboration and engagement among industry key players, and call for airlines to adhere to the standards defined by the IATA and keep the customer’s interest at the center of delivering an NDC offer to the market.

-As an industry, we’re only at the beginning of the NDC journey with IATA’s “202020” objective of 20 airlines targeting 20 percent of indirect bookings via NDC by 2020 ahead.
+As an industry, we’re only at the beginning of the NDC journey with IATA’s “202020” objective of 20 airlines targeting 20 percent of indirect bookings via NDC by 2020.
 In the end, the only way to tell if the industry lived up to the promises made will be if the added value for customers is delivered and serviced at scale and efficiency by travel sellers like ourselves.
 With years of experience in multi-sourcing content and a global platform, we’re taking the lead on NDC adoption and look forward to working with customers and partners to make this vision a reality.